alexle/alexle.github.com/posts/training-marathon.markdown

+---
-Training For A Marathon In 9 Weeks
+title: Training For A Marathon In 9 Weeks
-09-06-2013
+date: 09-06-2013
-/static/bug_zapper.jpg
+image: /static/bug_zapper.jpu
+meta: training for a marathon 9 weeks new runner running tips half marathon hal higdon trianing plan long run hydration gu enjoy the journey
+---

 It's strange how quickly the mind forgets about pain.
 Just [3 months ago][1], I told my body if it could hang on until the finish line, it would never have to run another mile again.